You can mark you interesting snippets of text that will be available through a unique link in your browser.

 • Tabernacle (disambiguation) — NOTOC A tabernacle is a place of worship, originally a worship tent or other movable worship facility which the Israelites used during the Exodus and the time of the Book.Tabernacle may also refer to:Places* The Tabernacle, a concert venue in… … Wikipedia

 • Catholic Societies — Catholic Societies † Catholic Encyclopedia ► Catholic Societies Catholic societies are very numerous throughout the world; some are international in scope, some are national; some diocesan and others parochial.
-These… … Catholic encyclopedia
+These are treated in… … Catholic encyclopedia

 • Sacristan — • An officer who is charged with the care of the sacristy, the church, and their contents.
 In ancient times many duties of the sacristan were performed by the doorkeepers (ostiarii), later by the mansionarii and the treasurers Catholic… … Catholic encyclopedia